layer-3/clearsync/README.md

 # Yellow Clearing Network

-This repository contains the smart contracts of the [Yellow Network](https://www.yellow.org).
+This repository contains the smart contracts of [Yellow Network](https://www.yellow.org).

 Yellow Network is a Layer-3 peer-to-peer network that uses [State Channels](https://statechannels.org/) technology to scale and facilitate trading, clearing and settlement.
 The core technology is called ClearSync.

 In this system, participants of ClearSync can create and fund a state channel, which is a private communication channel between two parties that allows for off-chain transactions to occur.
-This means that transactions are not recorded on the main Ethereum blockchain until the channel is closed, which helps to reduce congestion and increase transaction speed for High-frequency trading.
+This means that transactions are not recorded on the main Ethereum blockchain until the channel is closed, which helps reduce congestion and increase transaction speed for high-frequency trading.

 ## License